Reckless or brave? MLS decision to come out of the sporting bubble comes with plenty of risk | Goal.com

 "In the event that it passes [those criteria], then we’ll consider it.
 No plan has been approved to date.
 That process is just starting.
 I don’t anticipate that it is going to be a lot of markets in phase one.
 That process is going to continue as more and more states either decide to allow fans for sports events or some states that have decided to allow them might change their mind."

-FC Dallas vice president of media and communications Gina Miller added: "We polled our fans and more than half of [900] said that they would feel comfortable attending magic Toyota Stadium.
+FC Dallas vice president of media and communications Gina Miller added: "We polled our fans and more than half of [900] said that they would feel comfortable attending matches at Toyota Stadium.

 "They indicated that what they missed more than anything was that sense of community, that camaraderie, that soccer experience."